SPH Reit's H2 distribution per unit nearly trebles on lower rent waivers

 Ms Susan Leng, chief executive of SPH Reit, said: "Notwithstanding the roll-out of vaccinations, both in Singapore and globally, which will lead to the relaxation for international travel restrictions, full recovery for leisure travel will still take some time."

-She added that the company "cautiously optimistic", and will continue to engage with stakeholders to "proactively manage the disruptions brought about by Covid-19".
+She added that the company is "cautiously optimistic" and will continue to engage with stakeholders to "proactively manage the disruptions brought about by Covid-19".

-SPH Reit units closed half a Singapore cent or 0.5 per cent higher at 93 cents on Monday, before the announcement.
+SPH Reit units closed half a Singapore cent or 0.5 per cent higher at 93 cents yesterday, before the announcement.